Giancarlo Stanton Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to rank 15th in baseball in home runs surrendered (126 total, 1.2 per game).
+- Astros pitchers combine to give up 128 total home runs at a rate of 1.2 per game (to rank 16th in the league).

-- The righty last pitched on Saturday against the Tampa Bay Rays, when he threw six innings, allowing three earned runs while giving up three hits.
+- The righty last appeared on Saturday against the Tampa Bay Rays, when he threw six innings, allowing two earned runs while giving up four hits.

-- The 26-year-old has put up an ERA of 4.33, with 8.6 strikeouts per nine innings, in 20 games this season.
-Opponents are hitting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.